BY ALEX ROSALES

 Even with being a scoring machine by averaging 7.8 points per game in basketball and 16 RBI’s overall in softball, Toland said, she wants to improve as an athlete overall.

 “[I want to improve] everything.
 If I’m talking about basketball, I want to be a shooting guard, [not just a point],” said Toland.
 While she will be playing basketball for ULV, she plans to also be part of their softball team, going in as a walk-on.

-Toland is not only looking to improve as a DIII athlete in basketball and softball, she wants to pursue a master’s degree in kinesiology.
+Toland is not only looking to improve as a DIII athlete in basketball and softball, but she also wants to pursue a master’s degree in kinesiology.
 She aspires to be versatile with this degree according to her goals set in mind.
 “I want to do a lot with [kinesiology].
 I want to train.
 I want to direct.
 I want to manage everything,” said Toland.

 Toland was accepted into the honors program at ULV, which gives her more the opportunity to make her goal of venturing with a master’s in kinesiology, a reality.

 The University of La Verne is located in La Verne, CA. The ULV Leopards have their home games at the Sports Pavilion and the team is coached by 2nd-year head coach, Jason Pruitt.
 The Leopards are in the Southern California Intercollegiate Athletic Conference (SCIAC) NCAA DIII, which they tied for 8th finishing with an overall record 5-20 and 3-13 in the conference.